The Next Generation of PRP: From Quantity to Functional Precision

 Growth factors, cytokines, and other bioactive mediators stored within platelets remain central to tissue repair, with their activity influenced by both intrinsic platelet characteristics and external processing variables.

 Evidence indicates that platelet function may vary with factors such as age, metabolic status, and oxidative stress, while processing methods can further shape the preservation and expression of bioactive signals.
-These do not diminish the importance of platelet concentration, but rather highlight additional layers contributing to variability in clinical response.
+These do not diminish the importance of platelet concentration, but rather highlight additional considerations contributing to variability in clinical response.

 The future of PRP lies in a more integrated biological framework, one that considers platelet dose alongside growth factor composition, platelet integrity, patient-specific factors, and the processing methods used to prepare and refine the final product.
 This approach supports a more nuanced understanding of PRP as a biologic system, with multiple interdependent variables contributing to therapeutic effect.

-Ultimately, the evolution of orthobiologics will not be defined solely by platelet quantity, but by how effectively biological signals are preserved, structured, and delivered to support healing.
+Ultimately, the evolution of Orthobiologics will not be defined solely by platelet quantity, but by how effectively biological signals are preserved, structured, and delivered to support healing.

 Citations